-One does not need to talk a lot to convince farmers of the importance of water, because in general agriculture is among most sensitive if not the most sensitive to any changes in water supply.
+One does not need to talk a lot to convince farmers of the importance of saving water process , because in general agriculture is among most sensitive to any changes in water supply.
 Lack of water, droughts or floods on the other hand, are slowly becoming reality to farmers around the world.
 This has led to more careful thinking how farmers should save water in order to remove water related uncertainties.

 Creating water ponds on farms has proven to be successful method of transferring water from periods of time when there is plenty of it to those when water supply is an issue, and it has been in usage for a long period of time.
 Well-developed water pods can not only save water but also help you support local wild life.